Vulnerabilities in a pipeline

 • Dismiss the finding.

-When you merge the merge request’s branch into the target branch, all reported findings are in the vulnerability report.
+When you merge the merge request’s branch into the target branch, all reported findings from the next pipeline to run on the default branch are shown in the vulnerability report.
 Scan results in pipelines executed on the default branch are incorporated after the pipeline finishes, according to the following table:

-Existing vulnerability status Dismissed in pipeline?
+Existing vulnerability status Dismissed from pipeline security tab?
 New vulnerability status

 any Yes Dismissed